jamiehs/rage-avatars/readme.txt

 2. Here is the plugin on a more populated blog.
 Notice that the images are transparent and Chris Hopf's avatar is consistent with his entries even though that avatar is randomly assigned.
 Michael Barber has a Gravatar so his was left untouched.

 == Changelog ==

+= 1.0.2 =
+* Updated the version of Timthumb and adjusted compatibility information

 = 1.0.1 =
 * Added New Avatars: "mind blown (OMG)", "seriously? (female)", "derpina (happy)", "derpina (omg)", "derpina (curious)"